Reader Success Story to the Big Island

 The Hilton Waikoloa Village is a beautiful property!

 Between these applications, I began to work on my Southwest Companion Pass.
 This would take care of our flight!
-The points for the Southwest Rapid Rewards Plus card and the Southwest Business Performance card gave me enough to fly 3 people plus I was able to earn the Companion pass which allowed me to fly someone for taxes only for almost two years (depending on the time you earn it) I started working to earn mine in December and finished the spend in January so that I would qualify for the almost 2-year usage of it!
+The points for the card_name card and the card_name card gave me enough to fly 3 people plus I was able to earn the Companion pass which allowed me to fly someone for taxes only for almost two years (depending on the time you earn it) I started working to earn mine in December and finished the spend in January so that I would qualify for the almost 2-year usage of it!

 Our flights were booked once I received the bonus and then I watched Southwest prices to see if the price would drop.
 I took advantage of one of their Summer sales and was able to fly 3 people to Hawaii for only 75,000!
 The out-of-pocket expense was only $44.20!